SkoolNotes/Taproot/2020ISOS101/KBxStoryOfScience.md

 Was thought of as a war criminal

-When he went home, his wife thought he was immoral for creating this gas
+When he went home, his wife thought he was immoral and they fought

 He ignored her and threw a party.
 Overnight, she took her own life.

-Thei
+Their son found his dead mom in the morning, and Haber left him alone and went to work.

+His son later also committed suicide

+Later on, the same chemical weapons he discovered were used by the Nazis

+It was used to kill many